This post may contain affiliate links. Please see my disclosure policy for details.

 I absolutely loved touring the Brecon Beacons National Park.
 I can’t believe it took me so long to discover it but, now I’m obsessed and would recommend it to anyone.

 There are so many unique activities to get up to beyond just hiking.
-You could go star-gazing, horse riding and even bog snorkelling!
+You could go star-gazing, horse riding, and even bog snorkelling!
 Ooh, err.

 You can climb the highest peak of South Wales, Pen-y-Fan, or you can visit the World’s First Book Town of Hay-on-Wye.

-If you wanted to see an amazing part of Offa’s Dyke with some incredible views, I would recommend the view from Hay Bluff.
+You could visit The Warren by the River Wye from here.
+Or, if you wanted to see an amazing part of Offa’s Dyke with some incredible views, I would recommend the view from Hay Bluff.
 From here, you can look over into England and explore the dyke.

 The Brecon Beacons are known for their Waterfall Country where you can explore some of the prettiest cascades in the country.
-You could go on the Four Falls Trails, Dinas Rock or visit the more accessible Henrhyd Falls which was featured in The Dark Knight as Batman’s Cave!
+You could go on the Four Falls Trails, Dinas Rock, or visit the more accessible Henrhyd Falls which was featured in The Dark Knight as Batman’s Cave!

 The town of Brecon is also extremely lovely with its impressive Brecon Cathedral and Canal Basin.

-If it’s raining, you could seek shelter in the Showcaves or go ghost hunting in a haunted castle like Craig-Y-Nos.
+If it’s raining, you could seek shelter in the Showcaves or go ghost hunting in a haunted castle-like Craig-Y-Nos.

 You could also have a more culinary experience if you’re a foodie.
 Why not try some Welsh Whisky at the award-winning Penderyn Distillery?
-The National Park also have an annual food festival that takes place each year!
+The National Park also has an annual food festival that takes place each year!